A cut finite element method for the Biot system of poroelasticity: Stability and a priori error analysis

-where \( V_{h}^{i} = V_{h}\cap[H^1_0(\cT_{h}^{i})]^n \). \end{assumption}
+where \( \bV_{h}^{i} = \bV_{h}\cap[H^1_0(\cT_h^i)]^n \). \end{assumption}

-With this assumption we can prove a modified inf-sup condition for \(b_{1,h}\), where the defect term can be quantified in terms of the semi-norm induced by the ghost penalty for the total pressure.
-But first we need to ensure that the corrected Scott-Zhang interpolant \(\pi^c_{h}\) defined in \eqref{eq:modiefied_interpolant} is stable in the ghost-penalty enhanced norm \(\tnormv{\cdot}\). \begin{lemma} For a \(v \in H_{\Gamma_d,0}^1(\Omega)\) it holds that
+With this assumption, we can prove a modified inf-sup condition for \(b_{1,h}\), where the defect term can be quantified in terms of the seminorm induced by the ghost penalty for the total pressure.
+But first we need to ensure that the corrected Scott-Zhang interpolant \(\pi^c_{h}\) defined in \eqref{eq:modiefied_interpolant} is stable in the ghost-penalty enhanced norm \(\tnormv{\cdot}\).